 6. Naturally end the call

 Typically, with one-to-one calls, customers book an allocated time slot.
-As it is approaching the end offer if they have any questions.
-If they do and you are unable to extend the time due to pre-booked slots.
-Offer your contact details so they can email any further queries.
+As it is approaching the end, ask if they have any questions.
+If they do and you are unable to extend the time due to pre-booked slots, offer your contact details so they can email any further queries.

 Whether you are planning to write a live stream script for a one-to-many or one-to-one platform, they both consist of similar considerations.
 Remember to always be genuine, timely, and passionate about your products.